whargrove/weshargrovephotography/content/about/_index.md

 - HTML
 ---

-Wes Hargrove is a landscape photographer, a tech nerd, an outdoor enthusiast, and an avid traveler.
+Wes Hargrove is a software engineer by day, landscape and wildlife photographer, outdoor enthusiast, and an avid reader.

-He lives in Missoula with his wife and dog.
+He lives in Missoula Montana with his wife and son.